 Yoga for Senior, Remedial and Wheelchair Yoga

-Tailored to individual health needs: increasing physical strength & flexibility, boosting energy and well- being, assisting in pain management, balance, heart, blood pressure, fluid retention skeleto-muscular, glandular, circulation, lymphatic, and nervous system concerns and offering mental & emotional calm.
+Tailored to individual health needs, Yoga for Seniors increases physical strength & flexibility, boosts energy and well- being, assists in pain management, balance, heart, blood pressure, fluid retention skeleto-muscular, glandular, circulation, lymphatic, and nervous system concerns and offers mental & emotional calm.
 Sessions are specific to abilities, conditions and pace.

 Current research suggests that a carefully adapted set of yoga poses may reduce low-back pain and improve function in the above conditions.
 Studies also suggest that practicing yoga (as well as other forms of regular exercise) improve quality of life; reduce stress; lower heart rate and blood pressure; help relieve anxiety, depression, and insomnia; and improve overall physical fitness, strength, and flexibility.

 In general, older adults have less joint range of motion, less strength and poorer balance than younger men and women.
 Seniors generally have more limiting musculoskeletal conditions, such as osteoarthritis and low back conditions that require yoga sessions to be designed and aimed to strengthen all major muscle groups, open the body to improve functioning of the organs and improve balance- seated or standing – all whilst maximizing safety and enjoyment.